 Enter a daring idea to build a lodge that belongs to the local people—a social business that funnels all surplus profits back into Fogo Island.
 The Inn would exist in symbiosis with the local community, employing its people, celebrating its traditions, and offering guests an honest, authentic experience with an outport culture that remains little changed over the centuries.
 The result has been a wonderful renaissance of traditional woodworking, weaving, quilting, and other crafts, and the once-threatened community now thrives—precisely by embracing the customs that define them.

-Guests who reserve their space through National Geographic Unique Lodges are offered an inclusive, in-depth look at the compelling story of Fogo Island.
-Spend time with a Community Host who endured life on the island during the depletion of the cod population, which led to resettlement for many Fogo Island families.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Fogo Island Inn, National Geographic guests are offered an in-depth look at the compelling story of Fogo Island.
+Spend time with a Community Host who endured life on the island during the depletion of the cod population, which led to resettlement for many Fogo families.
 After hearing a firsthand account of this pivotal period in the island’s history, head to the lodge cinema with your host to watch a National Film Board of Canada (NFB) documentary on the resettlement.
-Then join a community host on a hike to a root cellar, then return indoors with your host for another cultural immersion through a lesson in traditional preserve making.
+Then join a community host on a hike to a root cellar, and return indoors with your host for another cultural immersion through a lesson in traditional preserve making.

 The mission of Fogo Island Inn is to foster economic and social benefits for the communities of Fogo Island and neighboring Change Islands.
 The lodge itself is an expression of the traditional skills and crafts of the local people, showcased in a new and contemporary way.